Joseph Parker: Parker vs. Fa

 In September 2018, negotiations began between team Parker and team Fa for a potential fight in December 2018.
 The fight failed to materialise after the teams could not come to an agreement regarding the purse split, with Parker opting to fight Alexander Flores while Fa fought on the undercard against Rogelio Rossi.
 Talks between the teams resumed in early 2020, however, they quickly broke down after Parker claimed Fa's team "priced themselves out" while Fa's team reportedly claimed they were given a "lowball" offer.
 In August 2020, Fa's manager, Mark Keddell, said the fight was close to being agreed, stating, "We've sent our final offer to them today and in terms of the money I just cannot see it being a problem.
 We're talking pennies in the pound here.
 Junior is keen to fight.
 He wants to make it happen."
 On 5 October, New Zealand prime minister Jacinda Ardern announced that the COVID-19 lockdown for New Zealand was being lifted.
 The following day it was announced that the long-awaited bout is scheduled to take place on 11 December 2020 at the Spark Arena in Auckland.
 A month before the fight it was announced that Junior Fa was not medically fit to compete.
 Junior Fa team saw that Fa wasn't doing so well doing training and energy levels, so they decided to get some bloods done.
 The fight doctor for the event Dr David Renata said the bloods were not normal and that Junior required surgery.
 Due to the show being postponed, some of the undercard that was scheduled to be on the show had to go elsewhere to keep their fights going.
 On 18 December it was announced that Junior Fa surgery was successful and the show was rescheduled for 27 February 2021.

 Heading into the fight, Parker was looking for a fourth consecutive stoppage.
-The WBO ranked Parker at #2 and Fa at #6.
+The WBO ranked Parker at No. 2 and Fa at No. 6.
 Parker weighed 240.1 pounds and Fa scaled in heavier at 260.4 pounds.